Consensys/UniversalToken/README.md

 ![dAurielTransaction](images/dAurielTransaction.png)

-### dAuriel certificate - A way to perform advanced conditional ownership.
+### dAuriel certificate - A way to perform advanced conditional ownership

 The dAuriel certificate contains:
  - The function ID which ensures the certificate can’t be used on an other function.